mailbots/mailbots/README.md

 gopherApp.listen();
 ```

 Anyone on any email platform, anywhere in the world can use this email command.
-There is nothing new to install – it's just email.
+There is nothing new to install – it's just email!

+### Overview

+Gopher.email helps you get things done without leaving your email, like an exceptionally skilled lovable rodent that digs tunnels from your inbox to all your other systems.

+Skills can include:

+- Parsing emails and submitting them to CRMs, project management systems, etc
+- Scheduling email-based reminders
+- Tracking tasks and todos via email
+- Creating email-based internal tools
+- Coordinate team projects and actions

+GopherApp consists of the following parts:

+- Handlers.
+- Tunnels.
+- Skills.

+The Gopher.email core API provides core email APIs for handling email, storing data and setting reminders.
+GopherApp provides the framework for an ecosystem of skills that can be created, installed and shared with others.

 ## Example 2: A Reminder